ogivuk/learning/tdd-django/README.md

 * Every single code change should be driven by the tests.
 * Unit tests are about testing logic, flow control, and configuration.
     * Do not test constants, e.g., HTML strings.
+* Each unit test should only test one thing.
+    * Makes it easier to track down bugs.
+    * With multiple assertions in a test: if the test fails on an early assertion, the status of the later assertions is unknown.
+* Unit test structure:
+    * Code for the test setup.
+    * Code that does the exercise.
+    * Assert(s).

 In Python:
 * Module `unittest`, needs to be imported as `import unittest`